-How To Condition a Straw Bale for Gardening
+How to Condition a Straw Bale for Gardening

-I’m rather impatient and Joel said: “It will take 10 days to get the fertilizer and water deep down inside so they can start to “cook””.
+I’m rather impatient, but Joel said: “It will take 10 days to get the fertilizer and water deep down inside so they can start to “cook.”

-Conditioning My Straw Bale Garden
+Conditioning My Straw Bale

 - Thoroughly soak the bale with water.

 - Pour on half a cup of all-purpose soluble fertilizer.
 I made up half a gallon in a bottle to use every second day.
 Alternatively, you can use 3 cups of any kind of soluble organic fertilizer in your straw bale garden.

 - Notice that the bale is a cut-side up – this is important to let the water soak in properly.

-One side is the cut side and it looks like the ends of the straw are aligned and have been sliced off with a knife.
+One side is the cut side.
+The cut side looks like the ends of the straw are aligned and have been sliced off with a knife.

 As soon as the sun warmed up the water in the hose this morning (free warm water to kick-start the conditioning process!), I saturated the bale with water again.
 A finger test (poke your finger in to test the moisture) told me the straw bale garden was moist positive.

-Joel states that no one likes a cold shower, and warm water stimulates bacteria to grow, that’s what I wanted, and quickly!
+Joel states that no one likes a cold shower, and warm water stimulates bacteria to grow.
+That’s what I wanted, and quickly!

-Pour half a cup of fertilizer and water in with some warm water from the sun-soaked garden hose to wash in the fertilizer.
+Pour half a cup of fertilizer and water in with some warm water from the sun-soaked garden hose to distribute those nutrients deep into the straw.

-The good thing about straw bale gardening is that you can shift your bale to another position if you don’t like where it is.
+The good thing about straw bale gardening is that you can shift your bale to another place if you don’t like where it is.
 That’s exactly what I did on day 4.
 I moved it around the other side of the tree so it gets a few more hours of sun.

 Try the finger test on day 4 (see image further up).
-Push your finger down into the bale to check the temperature.
-My bale is indeed getting a bit of warmth inside, and the straw is starting to change color slightly.
-Conditioning the straw bale for gardening is going well – the bale is starting to cook.
+Push your finger down into the bale to check the temperature and humidity.
+My bale is getting a bit of warmth inside, and the straw is starting to change color slightly – all good signs!

-We are now half way through how to condition a straw bale for gardening.
+We are now halfway through how to condition a straw bale for gardening.
 The whole conditioning process takes 10 days, after which we’re ready to plant.

 Day 6 is another water-only day.
 Apply some warm water.

 Some people set up water sprinklers in their straw bale garden but I like to water them manually.
-I like to see what’s happening and I‘m never in a hurry these days.
+I like to see what’s happening, and I‘m never in a hurry these days.

-At this stage I am, once again, worried that my bale is not getting hot enough.
-I’ve shifted the straw bale garden again, out from the shade of the tree into full morning sunlight.
+At this stage, I am, once again, worried that my bale is not getting hot enough.
+I’ve shifted the straw bale garden again, moving out from the shade of the tree into the full morning sunlight.
 (I think that Joel was right all along, sorry Dan!)

 Today, I see 2 tiny sprouts of weeds on top of my bale.
-Life-sustaining signs I guess….
+Life-sustaining signs, I guess….

-Apply ¼ cup of fertilizer and a small amount of warm water.
+On day nine, apply ¼ cup of fertilizer and a small amount of warm water.

 Our conditioned straw bale garden is almost ready to plant, two more days and it will be ready to go.

-Today is a good day to check for worms in the straw bale; I did check my bale for worms but so far haven’t spotted any.
-Worms are great in the garden as they help break down the complex organic material back into food that can easily be taken up by the plants’ roots.
+Today is a good day to check for worms in the straw bale.
+I checked my bale, but so far haven’t spotted any.
+Worms are great in the garden as they help break down complex organic material back into food that can easily be taken up by the plants’ roots.

-I hope that the worms, insects, and bacteria have all been at work eating, digesting, and decomposing organic matter inside my straw bale garden, go hard little critters, I appreciate you.
+I hope that the worms, insects, and bacteria have all been at work eating, digesting, and decomposing organic matter inside my straw bale garden.
+Go hard little critters!
+I appreciate you.

 Finally, it’s planting day!
 How to condition a straw bale for gardening is now done, and we’re onto the next stage.

-My straw bale garden was moist, warm, and some obvious decomposition is happening.
-It is slightly brownish with tiny black flecks everywhere which are the first sign of straw decomposing to make soil.
+My straw bale garden was moist and warm, and some obvious decomposition is happening.
+It is slightly brownish with tiny, black flecks everywhere, which are the first sign of straw decomposing to make soil.